Implementing a non-medical intravitreal injection service

 Course supporters

-This course is kindly part sponsored by AbbVie Ltd, Surgitrac Instruments, Bayer, Kestrel Ophthalmics and BVI.
+This course is kindly part sponsored by AbbVie Ltd, Surgitrac Instruments, Bayer, Kestrel Ophthalmics, BVI and Outlook Therapeutics.
 Sponsors have had no influence or input into the course.